shredthaGNAR/list-of-my-starred-repos/README.md

 * [Phisteven/scraping-bets](https://github.com/Phisteven/scraping-bets): Experiments with web srcaping from sports betting websites
 * [GChristensen/scrapyard](https://github.com/GChristensen/scrapyard): Bookmark heavy lifting
 * [iyulaev/scratcherCalc](https://github.com/iyulaev/scratcherCalc): Android app that can be used to screen CA lottery scratcher tickets based on expected value, jackpot likelihood, and to screen out tickets with the majority or all of the jackpots claimed
+* [ivan-shires/ScratchOffBot](https://github.com/ivan-shires/ScratchOffBot): This is a bot integrated with the Twitter API to automatically report publically available metrics about the North Carolina Education Lottery.
+Currently - I only plan on using the Scratch Off portion, although there is a possibility of adding an algorithm for Pick 3's - specifically targeted at my favorite gamemode, One-Off.
 * [Genymobile/scrcpy](https://github.com/Genymobile/scrcpy): Display and control your Android device
 * [hotchemi/Scre](https://github.com/hotchemi/Scre): A lightweight screen recorder macOS application written in SwiftUI.
 * [SamuelZ12/screen-scribe](https://github.com/SamuelZ12/screen-scribe): macOS app for screen-to-text OCR (Markdown, LaTeX, etc.)